Home Battery Dispatch under a Tiered Peak Power Tariff: Prescient problem

 \subsection{Running example}

-\paragraph{Computation.} We solve the prescient problem \eqref{e-prescient} using load and price data from 2022, using \verb|CVXPY| with the solver \verb|Gurobi 10.0.1|.
-After compilation by CVXPY, the problem has $35781$ continuous variables and $48$ integer variables.
-On a computer with Apple M1 Pro processor and $16$ GB of RAM, it takes around $3$ seconds to solve.
-(With the other MILP solvers mentioned above, it takes a bit longer.)
+We solve problem \eqref{e-prescient} using 2022 data with CVXPY and Gurobi.
+After compilation, the problem has $35{,}783$ continuous variables and $60$ binary variables.
+On a laptop with Apple M1 Pro processor, it solves in about $6$ seconds.

-\paragraph{Results.} The optimal cost is $21,204$ NOK, which corresponds to savings of $3,848$ NOK (or $15.4\%$) compared to the no-storage baseline.
-A cost comparison with a breakdown of charges is shown in table~\ref{t-costs-prescient}.
-We can see that the greatest fractional savings is in the peak power charge, while the greatest savings is in the day-ahead energy charge.
-Figure~\ref{f-costs-prescient} gives a detailed monthly breakdown of this annual cost, broken down into energy charges from time-of-use and day-ahead prices, and peak power charges.
-We can see that the greatest savings occur in the highest cost months November and December.

-\paragraph{Optimal power flows.} Figure~\ref{f-flows-prescient} illustrates the prescient optimal power flows over a full year.
-The top left and right figures show the power drawn from the grid and the load, respectively.
-Without storage, the grid power profile matches the load profile.
-With storage, we can see that the optimal grid power profile typically peaks at a lower monthly level to minimize the peak power charge, an effect commonly referred to as \emph{peak shaving}.
-The middle left and right figures show the charging and discharging storage power, respectively.
-The bottom left figure provides a view of the battery's charge level over the full year.
-In the bottom right figure, we show $z_k$, \ie, the average of the $N=3$ largest maximum daily powers each month.
-We can see that the optimal tiers are tier~1 for July, tier~3 for December, and tier~2 for all other months.

-Figure~\ref{f-flows-prescient-week} provides a detailed view of one week in July 2022.
-The figures follow the same order as in Figure~\ref{f-flows-prescient}.
-In addition to the peak shaving effect mentioned previously, we can observe that power is often drawn from the grid during periods of lower prices, an effect commonly referred to as \emph{load shifting}.

-\paragraph{Savings versus storage capacity.} We solve the prescient problem for a range of values of storage capacity $Q$.
-Figure~\ref{f-costs-vs-storage} shows the annual savings versus capacity.
-Without the integer constraints, this curve would be piecewise linear concave; but here we see that with these constraints, it is very close to concave.
-With half the nominal storage, $20$ kWh, we achieve a reduction of around $12.5\%$, around 80\% of the nominal savings $15.5\%$.
+\paragraph{Costs.} Table~\ref{t-costs-prescient} compares costs with and without storage.
+The prescient cost is $21{,}204$ NOK, a savings of $15.4\%$ over the no-storage baseline.
+Roughly two-thirds of the savings come from reduced energy charges.

+\paragraph{Power flows.} Figure~\ref{f-flows-prescient} shows the optimal power flows over the year.
+The policy achieves tier~2 in ten months, tier~1 in July when loads are lowest, and tier~3 only in December when winter peaks are highest.
+Figure~\ref{f-week-prescient} shows one week in detail; the battery charges when prices are low and discharges during load peaks, reducing both energy and peak power costs.

+\paragraph{Savings versus capacity.} Figure~\ref{f-costs-vs-storage} shows annual savings versus storage capacity for 2020--2022.
+The curves exhibit diminishing returns; in 2022, doubling capacity from $20$ to $40$ kWh increases savings from $12\%$ to $15\%$.
+Without the binary tier constraints, the problem is an LP in $Q$, so the curves are piecewise-linear and concave (a standard LP sensitivity result); with them, tier transitions introduce small discontinuities but leave the overall shape nearly concave.